msv-lab/HoarePrompt/README.md

 python src/hoareprompt.py --command assess --description <FILE> --program <FILE>
 ```

-This will output `CORRECT` or `INCORRECT` depending on the ment result.
+This will output `CORRECT` or `INCORRECT` depending on the assessment result.
-The  command is a combination of the following commands of the HoarePrompt tool
+The  command is a combination of the following 3 commands of the HoarePrompt tool, and they are invoked in the order they are presented below.

 ### 2.Extract Precondition